Georgian Theatre, Stockton-on-Tees

 A programme of capital works saw the theatre receive a much needed and long overdue makeover in 2007.
 Crumbling internal walls were given a new, clean finish, new toilets and dressing rooms were constructed, an efficient heating system was installed and a bright new bar area was created.
 The following year, the exterior of the venue, along with its neighbour Green Dragon Studios, underwent improvements to lighting and signage.
 The wider Green Dragon Yard and Theatre Yard areas also underwent environmental improvements, leading to greater leisure use of the area.

 Today, The Georgian Theatre is managed and programmed by the Tees Music Alliance and can accommodate 200 people standing.
 Its unpretentious interior provides an intimate setting for a variety of types of music and entertainment are provided including live bands, jazz, folk and plays.

-Previous, more famous performers include Arctic Monkeys, Mystery Jets, The Kooks, James Blunt, John Cooper Clarke, Duke Special, UK Subs, The Cribs, Sean Ryder, Clint Boon, Athlete, Jack Peñate, John Shuttleworth, Daisy Chainsaw, The Maccabees, The Charlatans, and The Chapman Family.
+Famous performers to have played at the venue include Arctic Monkeys, Sam Fender, Chrissie Hynde, Martha and the Vandellas, Mystery Jets, The Kooks, James Blunt, John Cooper Clarke, Duke Special, UK Subs, The Bluetones, The Cribs, Glasvegas, Self Esteem, Shaun Ryder, Clint Boon, Big Country, Athlete, Sleeper, Jack Peñate, Sea Power, John Shuttleworth, Daisy Chainsaw, Skids, The Maccabees, The Charlatans, The Chapman Family, Inspiral Carpets, The Wedding Present, English Teacher and Altered Images.

 The resident Tees Music Alliance features local artists heavily in its programme - promoting the creative engagement of local people.

-The studio opposite the theatre can be booked for recording and rehearsal sessions and the facility is well used.
+The studio opposite the theatre can be booked for recording and rehearsal sessions, and the facility is well used.
 The Tees Music Alliance also organises the Stockton Weekender - a large outdoor music festival taking place in the town each summer.